-If STunnel is selected (Recommended):
+If STunnel is selected (Recommended) :

-- 1. Configure Do not Insert Empty Fragments - This option needs to be enabled (checked) to ensure mitigation of both the BEAST and CRIME MITM attacks.
+- 1. Configure Do not Insert Empty Fragments This option needs to be enabled (checked) to ensure mitigation of both the BEAST and CRIME MITM attacks.
 It is also required for PCI Testing. - 2.
-Configure Delay DNS Lookups - This option is useful for dynamic DNS, or when DNS is not available during STunnel startup (road warrior VPN, dial-up configurations). - 3.
-Configure Disable SSLv3 Ciphers When ticked this option disables all SSLv3 Ciphers. - 4.
-Configure Disable TLSv1.0 Ciphers When ticked this option disables all TLSv1.0 Ciphers. - 5.
-Configure Disable TLSv1.1 Ciphers When ticked this option disables all TLSv1.1 Ciphers. - 6.
-Configure Disable TLSv1.2 Ciphers When ticked this option disables all TLSv1.2 Ciphers. - 7.
+Configure Delay DNS Lookups This option is useful for dynamic DNS, or when DNS is not available during STunnel startup (road warrior VPN, dial-up configurations). - 3.
 Configure Honor Cipher Order When choosing a cipher during an SSLv3 or TLSv1 handshake, normally the client's preference is used.
-If this directive is enabled, the server's preference will be used instead. - 8.
+If this directive is enabled, the server's preference will be used instead. - 4.
 Configure Disable SSL Renegotiation Applications of the SSL renegotiation include some authentication scenarios, or re-keying long lasting connections.
-On the other hand this feature can facilitate a trivial CPU-exhaustion DoS attack. - 9.
+On the other hand this feature can facilitate a trivial CPU-exhaustion DoS attack. - 5.
 Configure Time to Close Configure the global client response timeout in seconds.
-This setting should not require changing. - 10.
+This setting should not require changing. - 6.
 Configure Set Source Address By default the Virtual Service IP Address will be used as the STunnel Source Address.
-However, if you have a large amount of traffic this may cause an issue and you can change the source IP Address to allow for extra capacity. - 11.
+However, if you have a large amount of traffic this may cause an issue and you can change the source IP Address to allow for extra capacity. - 7.
 Configure Enable Proxy Protocol If you wish to use HAProxy and the Proxy Protocol this option needs to be enabled (checked) to allow SSL termination on the load balancer whilst passing the client's IP address to the Real Servers.
-This option only enables a Proxy ACL Rule on a Single STunnel VIP. - 12.
-Configure Bind Proxy Protocol to L7 VIP This option is available if Enable Proxy Protocol is enabled.
+This option only enables a Proxy ACL Rule on a Single STunnel VIP.

+- 8. Configure Bind Proxy Protocol to L7 VIP This option is available if Enable Proxy Protocol is enabled.
 Selecting a layer 7 Virtual service here configures the layer 7 service to expect the proxy protocol from this STunnel service.
 This enables the layer 7 service to pass the clients IP in a X-Forwarded-For header or with TProxy while still accepting HTTP traffic on the same port.
-Please refer to the section starting on page 138 for more details.
-Note that manual layer 7 configurations are not included in the drop-down. - 13.
+Please refer to the section starting on page 139 for more details.
+Note that manual layer 7 configurations are not included in the drop-down. - 9.
 Click Update to create the STunnel VIP.